Bhutan Travel Advice and Tips

 Bhutan is known as the Land of Happiness but even in this happy land there are living beings suffering, and this is where we would like your help to be channelized.

-Charity and Donations do not have to be Big and Significant ones, small actions of just feeding some monks, or donating a little for some poor villagers home, or even buying some school uniforms for the poor under privileged students, or even buying some soaps and towels etc, or even sweets and distributing them when on your journey from one place to another brings so much happiness for you and for the ones getting them.
-Its just a simple task of “Giving”
+Charity and Donations do not have to be Big and Significant ones, small actions of just feeding some monks, or donating a little for some poor villagers home, or even buying some school uniforms for the poor under privileged students, or even buying some soaps and towels etc, or even sweets and distributing them when on your journey from one place to another brings so much happiness for you and for the ones receiving them.
+Its just a simple fulfilling service of “Giving”

 Most travelers to Bhutan have problem when they are not aware of the power voltage in Bhutan, this is is most important that we inform all travelers that Bhutan is a carbon neutral destination where power and electricity is generated from Hydro Power stations so its clean and green power.